Men Addiction Treatment Center

 When we think about the prevalence of addiction in our society, a valid question would be what are the difference between men and women?
 This is a fair question because there are undeniable differences in men’s and women’s bodies that impact how they are impacted by drugs and alcohol.
-There are frequently differences between life experiences and social expectations as well.
-So wouldn’t this mean that they would benefit from individualized treatment as well?
+There are frequently differences between life experiences and social expectations, as well.
+So wouldn’t this mean they would benefit from individualized treatment as well?

-According to the National Institute on Drug Abuse (NIH), men are more likely to use a wider variety of drugs and to start doing so at a younger age.
+According to the National Institute on Drug Abuse (NIH), men are more likely to use a wider variety of drugs and start doing so at a younger age.
 Teens and young adults are more likely to follow the crowd and try what others their age are using.
 As adults, men are also more likely to have their drug use lead to emergencies and overdose deaths.
 According to the Center for Disease Control and Prevention (CDC), nearly 75% of deaths caused by excessive alcohol abuse in the U.S. were men, according to the Center for Disease Control and Prevention (CDC).
 This is approximately 68,000 lives each year.
 According to the NIH, approximately 68% of overdose deaths were men in 2019.

 Are Men Affected Differently by Substance Abuse?